uchile-robotics-forks/libaria/javaExamples/README.txt

 REBUILDING THE JAVA WRAPPER
 ---------------------------

-If you want to rebuild the Java wrapper you need to install SWIG:
+If you want to rebuild the Java wrapper you need to install SWIG 1.3:
-See <http://www.swig.org/download.html>  You should get at least version 1.3.29.
+See <http://www.swig.org/download.html>.
+Swig 1.3 is required.
+Swig 1.3 is the default on Ubuntu 12.04.
+Swig 2 is the default on later versions of Ubuntu, so you must download, build, and install it from <http://www.swig.org>.
+By default, the Makefile will run the command "swig" to invoke swig, but you can override this by setting a SWIG environment variable.
+Do this to select Swig 1.3 if it is named, for example, "swig1.3": export SWIG=swig1.3; or if it is installed in a custom location, e.g. export SWIG=/usr/local/swig1.3/bin/swig

-You then need to set the environment variable JAVA_INCLUDE to the include directory in your Java SDK, and JAVA_BIN to the bin directory in your Java SDK.
+You then need to set the environment variable JAVA_INCLUDE to the include directory in your Java SDK.
+If the JDK tools are not in your system path, you may also set JAVA_BIN to the bin directory in your Java SDK.

 If you installed Sun Java on Linux in "/usr/local/jdk", use "/usr/local/jdk/bin" for JAVA_BIN and "/usr/local/jdk/include" for JAVA_INCLUDE.

-If you installed "default-jdk" on Ubuntu, then use "/usr/lib/jvm/default-java/bin" for JAVA_BIN and "/usr/lib/jvm/default-java/include" for JAVA_INCLUDE.
+If you installed "default-jdk" on Ubuntu, then set JAVA_INCLUDE to "/usr/lib/jvm/default-java/include".
+(The JDK tools will be in your system path.)

 On Windows, use "C:\Program Files\Java\jdk1.6.0_10\bin" for
 JAVA_BIN and "C:\Program Files\Java\jdk1.6.0_10\include" for JAVA_INCLUDE.